vbhalla/vbhalla.github.io/_posts/2021-07-20-AvoidDSFail.md

 ---
 published: false
 ---
-## Why standing up a data science function at later stage startups usually fails.
+## Why standing up a data science function at later stage startups usually fails

 OK, so a company just raised a large round focused on becoming more tech enabled and AI with data science being core to our future growth.
 We’ve heard these stories so many times, frequently ending in failure.
 The below is a framework to help get started on the right foot.